 Your home’s sewer line is arguably the most important part of your home’s pipes and plumbing.
 This line, typically PVC, copper, or—if your home was built prior to the 1960s—cast iron, is responsible for carrying all the wastewater out of your home to the municipal sewer.
 In other words, everything that goes down the shower drain, kitchen sink, or toilet travels through the sewer line.
 There are several threats to your sewer line you need to watch out for, however.

 Common sewer line problems include clogs, leaks, and pipe movement.
-These issues can cause homeowners a whole lot of headache.
+These issues can cause homeowners a whole lot of headaches.
 Sewer line clogs, for instance, can lead to a sewer backup: a disastrous event in which wastewater comes back up through the drains into the home.

 It’s critical that homeowners take sewer line threats seriously.
 In this article, we’ll review the major threats to your sewer line and what you can do to prevent them or—if it’s already too late—address them with our professional drain cleaning services.